laursisask/repo-8/src/pages/partner/index.md

    ![Add Globalization Content Service Events](resources/ss_Add_Events_GCS.png)

-6. The **Configure event registration** screen shows four events that you can subscribe.
+6. The **Configure event registration** screen shows two events that you can subscribe.

-   1. **LEVERAGE_TM**: Used to extract text for localization out of an Adobe asset.
-Also, access the translation memory (TM) to enable the optimum re-use of a previously translated content.
-   2. **PROJECT_UPDATE**: Used to update the project configuration information.
-The configuration data can include info on locales, content provider system and so on.
-   3. **TRANSLATE**: Used to trigger an event when a task is sent for localization.
+   1. **TRANSLATE**: Used to trigger an event when a task is sent for localization.
-   4. **UPDATE_TM**: Used to update the translation memory.
-During the asset completion of manual translation, translated strings are saved in TM so that they can be used later if similar strings appear in a future task.
-It helps to reduce the cost of manual translation.
+   2. **RE TRANSLATE**: Used to trigger an event when asset is rejected sent back for localization.

    ![Configure events](resources/ss_Configure_event_registration.png)